amykim17/Enhancing-Training-and-Awareness-of-DRI-for-Equity-Seeking-Groups-in-Evolutionary-Biology/README.md

 ## Enhancing Training and Awareness of DRI for Equity Seeking Groups in Evolutionary Biology

-This project will be a central and public resource for all evolutionary biologists that contains important theoretical background knowledge, training materials, and current research in the field.
-This project’s goal is to provide individuals from all walks of life to have free and open access to crucial knowledge and materials in evolutionary biology and to create a community of students, researchers, and teachers.
+This project will be a central and public resource for all evolutionary biologists that contains important theoretical background knowledge, training materials, and highlight current research in the field.
+This project’s goal is to provide individuals from all walks of life with free and open access to crucial knowledge and materials in evolutionary biology and to create a community of students, researchers, and teachers to share, collaborate, and learn together.

 - **Vision:** One sentence capturing the project's overarching vision.
 - **Mission:** One sentence defining the project's goals and target audience.